262life/beeline/README.md

 - This is an entirely new concept that allows a different context/namespace in each terminal window.
 It supports multiple logins too...
 - Significantly improves the performance
-- Currently use should ONLY use zsh for your shell for the terminal.
+- Currently user should ONLY use zsh for your shell for the terminal.
 BASH is fine for scripting.

 ### About Kubectl config files